Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 Yes
 = Does this plugin have the option to use the new PayPal checkout option = Yes. you can enable the new PayPal checkout option in the settings menu of the plugin.
+= Can I enable terms and conditions for my customers to agree to before they checkout? = Yes. you can enable terms and conditions in the settings menu of the plugin.
 = Can the shopping cart be added to a checkout page? = Yes
 = Is the 'Add to Cart' button customizable? =